Spaas geschiedenis - wieken

 Record holder

-Spaas adds all the strength to its reputation as a strong quality brand by winning the BRC quality label in addition to ISO9001.
-This is unique in the candle industry.
-Two years later, the company comes under the spotlight as part of a power-saving campaign.
-Spaas lights the ‘Black-out’ Christmas market in Mechlin with a thousand candles and manages to light the largest candle in Europe at this Christmas market.
-The candle is 4 metres high and weighs about 2.2 tonnes.
+Spaas reinforces its reputation as a strong quality brand by obtaining the BRC quality label in addition to ISO9001.
+This is unique in the candle sector.
+Two years later, the company attracts attention in the context of an energy-saving campaign.
+Spaas illuminates the Mechelen “Blackout” Christmas market with a thousand candles and succeeds in lighting the largest candle in Europe at this Christmas market.
+The candle is 4 metres high and weighs approximately 2.2 tonnes.

-In 2020, Spaas receives De Fakkel Award from Voka - Chamber of Commerce Limburg, in recognition of a company with exceptional track records.
-Two years later, Spaas wins the prestigious Family Business Award of Excellence 2022.
+In 2020, Spaas received the Fakkel Award from Voka – Chamber of Commerce Limburg, in recognition of a company with an exceptional track record.
+Two years later, Spaas won the prestigious Family Business Award of Excellence 2022.
 A crowning achievement for family entrepreneurship.
-Less than a year later, the company also wins the renowned Ambiorix Award 2023 from entrepreneurial organisation VKW-Limburg and also becomes a finalist for Enterprise of the Year 2023.
-In the same year, Spaas Belgium blows out 170 candles and Spaas Poland 15.
-To celebrate, Spaas took the entire company to Poland with a visit to the plant and a grand party to conclude.
+Less than a year later, the company also wins the renowned Ambiorix Prize 2023 from the VKW-Limburg entrepreneurs' organisation and is also a finalist for Company of the Year 2023.

 EcoVadis Platinum op kaars